royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Send a simple "local-scan-job" like before (See command line below)
 * Verify that the job was received by the client
 * Deactivate (or revoke) the new certificate
-* Terminal and run our jobs client
+* Stop and restart our jobs client
 * You are not able to connect this time
+* Optionally do the same but without restarting the client, but rather wait a few (5-10) minutes instead

 * Creating a local-scan job command:
 ```